GoogleCloudPlatform/datashare-toolkit/ingestion/processUpload/README.md

 ## Processing

-The ingestion process starts when a file is uploaded to the source bucket where data files will be uploaded.
+The ingestion process starts after a file has been uploaded to the source bucket where data files will be uploaded.
 The configured Cloud Function trigger will be invoked with a pointer to the new file.